ThunUtuy/todo-app/README.md

 # todo-app
-A todo app with authentication that supports CRUD operations
+A todo app with authentication that supports CRUD operations.

 ##
 How to run